Long Layover? How To Sleep At An Airport Like A Pro

 Mille Bornes: The classic French racing card game

-Invented in 1954 by Edmond Dujardin, Mille Bornes translates to "a thousand milestones" and refers to the distance markers on many French roads.
-In this classic French racing card game, you must outrace your opponents as you dodge the hazards they put in your way—keep the tank full, find your way around the speed limit, and avoid accidents that may slow you down.
+Mille Bornes (a thousand milestones) refers to the distance markers on many French roads.
+In this classic French racing card game, you must outrace your opponents.

 Mille Bournes is listed in the GAMES Magazine Hall of Fame for "games that have met or exceeded the highest standards of quality and play value and have been continuously in production for at least ten years.